germangar/whook/README.md

 - "**phemexdemo**" (for testnet)<br>
 - "**bingx**<br>

-There are also two optional keys: 'MARGIN_MODE' (isolated or cross) and 'SETTLE_COIN' for cases where you want to trade non-USDT pairs (or non-USD in the case of Kraken).
+There are also one optional key: 'SETTLE_COIN' for cases where you want to trade non-USDT pairs (or non-USD in the case of Kraken).
+Different settle coins can't be combined, tho.
+Whook will only use one at once.

 ### HOW TO HOST IN AWS ###